farahmadii/restful-graphql-microservice/README.md

-## This is a Restfull, Graphql and Microservice java + spring boot API.
+## This is a RESTful, Graphql and Microservice java + spring boot API.
 ### implementation details:
 * the restful API with Spring boot data jpa and web starter kit, H2 in memory DB.
     * accessible at: